torqueforge/poodgate-2016/outline.md

       end
     end

-Remove unneeded code from Bottles#amount
+After the Factory is in use, you can delete the unused code from #amount up in BottleNumber.

 Change: